Fine Motor Toys for Improved Handwriting and Pencil Grip This article provides fine motor toys…

 The Best Hands-on Play Dough Activities to Build Fine Motor

 What’s funny about play dough is that it is actually a tool for learning.
 Crazy right?
-I have now been running my Utah-based center for more than 20 years to help children struggling with academics and learning challenges, and I can’t tell you how amazing it is that simple, fun and creative activities like playing with play dough can make the world of difference in the classroom.
+I can’t tell you how amazing it is that simple, fun and creative activities like playing with play dough can make the world of difference in the classroom.

 Play dough is by far one of my favorite activities because kids can use their hands in several different ways to build their fine motor skills.
 Now how could this possibly relate to learning you might say?
 Well, the truth is building the fine motor skills in your child’s hands and getting them excited about activities using hand-eye coordination can actually help early learners prep for holding a pencil, writing letters, reading words on a page, and eventually solve math problems.
 Mind blowing right?
 What’s even more interesting is that most people don’t realize that the two are connected.